DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Some outside compliance entities (e.g. PCI DSS) require orgs to ensure that service providers comply
     - OSG also mentions that some SaaS vendors provide security services via the cloud (e.g. next-gen firewalls, UTM devices, and email gateways for spam and malware filtering)
 - 7.7.5 Sandboxing
-    - **Sandboxing**: refers to a security technique where a separate, secure environment is created to run and analyze untested or untrusted programs or code without risking harm to the host device or network; this isolated environment, known as a sandbox, effectively contains the execution of the code, allowing it to run and behave as if it were in a normal computing environment, but without the ability to affect the host system or access critical resources and data
+    - 💥**Sandboxing**: refers to a security technique where a separate, secure environment is created to run and analyze untested or untrusted programs or code without risking harm to the host device or network; this isolated environment, known as a sandbox, effectively contains the execution of the code, allowing it to run and behave as if it were in a normal computing environment, but without the ability to affect the host system or access critical resources and data
     - Sandboxing provides a security boundary for applications and prevents the app from interacting with other apps; can be used as part of development, integration, or acceptance testing, as part of malware screening, or as part of a honeynet
     - Using a sandbox is an example of confinement, where the system restricts the access of a particular process to limit its ability to affect other processes running on the same system.
 - 7.7.6 Honeypots/honeynets